thingsboard/thingsboard.github.io/google-iot-core-alternative/index.md

 						<div>
 							<a class="title" href="/docs/pe/user-guide/ui/devices/">Device</a>
 							<p>ThingsBoard supports provisioning and management of <a href="/docs/pe/user-guide/ui/devices/">devices</a> similar to Google IoT Core.
                             However, IoT application is not only about devices.
-ThingsBoard support other <a href="/docs/pe/user-guide/entities-and-relations/">entities and relations</a> between them.
+ThingsBoard supports other <a href="/docs/pe/user-guide/entities-and-relations/">entities and relations</a> between them.
                             The relations model enables advanced use cases and business logic.
 For example, you may configure relations between assets, devices, customers, etc.</p>
 						</div>
 					</div>